react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-actions.md

 Each navigation actions can contain at least the following properties:

-- `type` (required) - A string which represents the name of the action.
+- `type` (required) - A string that represents the name of the action.
 - `payload` (options) - An object containing additional information about the action.
 For example, it will contain `name` and `params` for `navigate`.
 - `source` (optional) - The key of the route which should be considered as the source of the action.
 This is used for some actions to determine which route to apply the action on.
 By default, `navigation.dispatch` adds the key of the route that dispatched the action.
 - `target` (optional) - The key of the [navigation state](navigation-state.md) the action should be applied on.